seantaylor1006/Password-Generator/README.md

 To create a randomly generated password

-Application cannot be installed but accessed through the index.html
+Application cannot be installed but accessed through the index.html or the .io page https://seantaylor1006.github.io/Password-Generator/

 ![password generator screenshot](https://github.com/seantaylor1006/Password-Generator/assets/133485957/dec99094-314b-4673-bcca-bc53a3acf7dd)